k8s-platform-hub/hello-react/README.md

 #### Understanding the Dockerfile

 Understanding what the Dockerfile does will help you modify it based on your requirement.
+The Dockerfile for the react app is present in `microservices/ui/`

 ```
 # Step 1: Pulls a simple ubuntu image with node 8 installed in it